johanberntsson/PunyInform/README.md

 # PunyInform

+*ALERT: There's a PunyInform competition this fall, check it out: https://itch.io/jam/punycomp-2025*

 PunyInform is a library written in Inform 6 which allows authors to create text adventure games / interactive fiction using the Z-machine virtual machine, to be played on 8-bit computers as well as newer